 She was right, it is extremely uncomfortable to navigate the tiny corridors and I have to crouch down to a squat for almost the entire walk.
 There is a short reprieve in the middle where I’m able to stand upright.

 As she said, there was little to nothing to see inside, just stone corridors so I head back topside.

 A Camel Ride Around the Pyramids

-My “nice” camel took one look at me and made what I can only describe as a very loud roaring sound.
+My “nice” camel takes one look at me and emits what I can only describe as a very loud roaring sound.
 This is the nice one?
 I immediately decide I don’t want to meet the other one.

 With a little coaching from the owner, I climb aboard the sitting camel.
 For a brief moment I’m thinking, this is okay, nothing to it.
-And then the camel stood up.
-I quickly learned two things about camels:
+And then the camel stands up.

 1) They are much, MUCH, taller than horses.